TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 Beginners often change the code, run the program, and wonder why the output did not change.

-The usual reason is simple.
+The usual reason is simple:

 ```text
 The file was not saved.